winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 We should also make sure that containers are able to store state, which is one of the reasons I think the underlying mechanism should be eventually be a file system volume (volumes are also commonly supported in container-orchestration systems such as fly.io).

 ## TBD
-- product name (Wing Cloud, Wing Cloud ...)
+- product name (Wing Cloud, Wing Preview ...)
 - domain name (wing.cloud ...)